Last updated:

 While features vary by tool, most dunning software includes some combination of the following:

-A dunning system must clearly show which invoices are overdue, how long they’ve been unpaid, and how exposure is distributed across customers or entities.
+1. Invoice Aging & AR Visibility: A dunning system must clearly show which invoices are overdue, how long they've been unpaid, and how exposure is distributed across customers or entities.
+This is the foundation of any effective dunning process.

-Dedicated automated dunning software sends scheduled reminders based on predefined rules.
+2. Automated or Semi‑Automated Reminders: Dedicated automated dunning software sends scheduled reminders based on predefined rules.
 Accounting platforms may instead support manual or semi‑automated follow‑ups using AR data.

-Advanced tools allow different dunning strategies by customer type, invoice size, or risk profile.
+4. Customer Segmentation: Advanced tools allow different dunning strategies by customer type, invoice size, or risk profile.

-Reporting helps teams track overdue balances, DSO, and collection effectiveness over time.
+5. Reporting & Analytics: Reporting helps teams track overdue balances, DSO, and collection effectiveness over time.

-Dunning works best when tightly connected to accounting data.
+6. Accounting & ERP Integration: Dunning works best when tightly connected to accounting data.
 Integrations ensure invoices, payments, and credits stay in sync.
+This is where accounting‑first platforms like Eleven have a structural advantage.

 Popular Dunning Software (and How They Compare)